Theme

 What appears notable

-Based on the official repository, what readers may want to notice is the promptable 3D detection framing itself, along with the range of applications described across demos, tracking, robotics, AR/VR, and VLM integration.
+The repository is useful for checking the promptable 3D detection framing itself, along with the range of applications described across demos, tracking, robotics, AR/VR, and VLM integration.

 Before using